 Our businesses are seasonally working capital intensive and require funding for purchases of raw materials used in production, replacement parts inventory, payroll and other administrative costs, capital expenditures, establishment of new facilities, expansion and renovation of existing facilities, as well as for financing receivables from customers that are not financed with Red Iron.
 We believe that anticipated cash generated from operations, together with our long-term debt, bank credit lines, and cash on hand, will provide us with adequate liquidity to meet our anticipated operating requirements.
 We believe that the funds available through existing financing arrangements and forecasted cash flows will be sufficient to provide the necessary capital resources for our anticipated working capital needs, capital expenditures, investments, debt repayments, quarterly cash dividend payments, and stock repurchases for at least the next twelve months.
+As of July 29, 2016, cash and short-term investments held by our foreign subsidiaries that are not available to fund domestic operations unless repatriated were approximately \$125 million.
+We expect capital expenditures for fiscal 2016 to be approximately \$60 million.

-Our Board of Directors approved a cash dividend of \$0.30 per share for the second quarter of fiscal 2016 that was paid on April 12, 2016.
-This was an increase of 20 percent over our cash dividend of \$0.25 per share for the second quarter of fiscal 2015.
+Our Board of Directors approved a cash dividend of \$0.30 per share for the third quarter of fiscal 2016 that was paid on July 12, 2016.
+This was an increase of 20 percent over our cash dividend of \$0.25 per share for the third quarter of fiscal 2015.
+On August 18, 2016, our Board of Directors also declared a two-forone split of our common stock, which will be effected in the form of a 100 percent stock dividend, and will be distributed September 16, 2016, to shareholders of record as of September 1, 2016.

 Cash Flow.
-We historically use more operating cash in the first half of our fiscal year than the second half of our fiscal year due to the seasonality of our business.
-Cash provided by operating activities for the first six months of fiscal 2016 increased \$41.9 million, or 44.0 percent, compared to the first six months of fiscal 2015.
-This six month comparison change was due mainly to higher net earnings, a decrease in accounts receivable from additional customers financing receivables with Red Iron, and a decrease in cash used in inventory due to high inventory levels at the start of fiscal 2016, partially offset by a decrease in accounts payable due to process improvement initiatives.
-Cash used for investing activities decreased \$206.3 million during the first six months of fiscal 2015 due to cash utilized for the acquisition of the BOSS business in the first quarter of fiscal 2015.
-Cash used for financing activities for the first six months of fiscal 2016 decreased \$2.6 million compared to the first six months of fiscal 2015 mainly due to lower amounts of cash utilized for share repurchases, the favorable change in excess tax benefits from stock-based awards and proceeds from stock options exercised due to rising share prices.
-These decreases were partially offset by repayments of long-term debt and increased common stock dividends paid.
+Cash provided by operating activities for the first nine months of fiscal 2016 increased \$120.9 million, or 72.0 percent, compared to the first nine months of fiscal 2015.
+This nine month comparison change was due mainly to a decrease in accounts receivable from additional customers financing receivables with Red Iron and a decrease in cash used in inventory due to inventory control initiatives.
+Cash used for investing activities decreased \$204.6 million during the first nine months of fiscal 2016 compared to the first nine months of fiscal 2015 due to cash utilized for the acquisition of the BOSS business in the first quarter of fiscal 2015.
+Cash used for financing activities for the first nine months of fiscal 2016 decreased \$30.7 million compared to the first nine months of fiscal 2015 mainly due to lower amounts of cash utilized for share repurchases, proceeds from stock options exercised due to rising share price and the favorable change in excess tax benefits from stock-based awards.
+These decreases were partially offset by increased common stock dividends paid.